Fighting Hunger with Cash

 340,000 Euro Cash Support

-Welthungerhilfe and ACTED have supported around 153 households per district with cash transfers, which is 918 families or around 6,300 people.
+Since 2017, Welthungerhilfe together with ACTED has so far supported around 153 households per district with cash transfers, which is 918 families or around 6,300 people.
 340,000 Euro were spent on this emergency programme in order to enable people to quickly and easily buy food and goods that they needed most.
 In the district of Al Jawf, Welthungerhilfe has supported 5,180 people with cash payments and provided 110,000 Euro.

 Together with ACTED, Welthungerhilfe is currently supporting 480 households, or around 3,500 people, in the Governorate of Sa'ada with a total of 308,000 Euros.
 People receive food vouchers to care for their basic nutritional needs.
 Both internally displaced persons and host families receive the support.